-The good news is that lots of the processes financial institutions believe could be tackled do not need the latest, cutting-edge machine learning.
-This would be like using a sledgehammer to crack a nut.
+The good news is that lots of the processes financial institutions needing automation do not necessarily need the latest, cutting-edge machine learning.
+That would be like using a sledgehammer to crack a nut.

-A combination of less complicated machine learning capabilities and a rules-based approach is the best answer for the transformation desired.
-This also means operational users, rather than IT, can define, train and test the services, thereby lowering the threshold to adoption.
+What is typically needed is a combination of technologies.
+For example, less complicated machine learning capabilities and a rules-based approach may well be sufficient for the transformation desired, rather than pure AI.
+This approach also means operational users, rather than IT, can define, train and test the services, thereby lowering the threshold to adoption.

 Here are a couple of current examples.

 One of our banking clients already uses Xceptor to scan payments to identify fraudulent transactions.
-Writing rules to capture fraud is complex due to: the size of the data set; it being nigh on impossible to catch every fraudulent transaction; the prevalence of false positives.
+Writing any rules to capture fraud is complex due to: the size of the data set; it being nigh on impossible to catch every fraudulent transaction and the prevalence of false positives.
 As fraudsters are relentless in evolving and finessing their approaches, financial institutions need to be as well.

 By deploying a combination of both a rules-based approach and native machine learning, we can extend the level of automation in the fraud detection process.
-We apply hard rules e.g. blacklisting known fraudsters when sufficient and more complex rules are absorbed into the machine learning model where it learns, it can be staged, and it improves.
-With this approach we can constantly finesse those rules, increase the confidence score and the detection rate.
+For example, we can apply hard rules for certain areas e.g. blacklisting known fraudsters as this isn't a huge data set and the rule can easily be written by a human user.
+For fuzzier areas, where we are looking to finesse more complex rules and there are large data sets, then we can overlay with machine learning models.
+The solution then learns and improves.
+With this approach the rules can be constantly fine tuned, the confidence score can be improved, as can the detection rate.

 Another example is a financial institution that has 1000s of incoming client emails containing either netting or standard settlement instructions.
 Using natural language processing (NLP)-based machine learning, we can train the model to assess intent.